 The academic culture at Binghamton rivals a first-rate private university—rigorous, collaborative, and innovative—while the campus culture exemplifies the best kind of public university experience—richly diverse students, an active social life, and deep engagement with the community.

 Programs and schools

-University faculty are top scholars and groundbreaking researchers; 93% hold the highest degree offered in their field.
-Among the many honors Binghamton professors have received are Fulbright, Ford, and Guggenheim fellowships; National Science Foundation and National Book awards; and grants from the National Institutes of Health and the U.S. departments of Energy, Defense, Commerce, and Education.
+University faculty are top scholars and groundbreaking researchers; most (93%) hold the highest degree offered in their field.
+Among the many honors Binghamton professors have received are Nobel Prize in Chemistry [Professor Stanley Whittingham], Fulbright, Ford, and Guggenheim Fellowships; National Science Foundation and National Book Awards; and grants from the National Institutes of Health and the US Departments of Energy, Defense, Commerce, and Education.

-Advanced research is being conducted across every discipline and every school at Binghamton.
-This research leads to new insights, new technologies, and new jobs.
-From work developing biofilm technology to the study of human trafficking, Binghamton graduate students collaborate with faculty experts and thrive in a diverse community that promotes the vigorous exchange of innovative ideas.
+Advanced research conducted across every discipline and every school at Binghamton leads to new insights, new technologies, and new jobs.
+From work developing biofilm technology to the study of human trafficking, Binghamton graduate students collaborate with faculty and thrive in a diverse community that promotes the exchange of innovative ideas.

-The University’s Transdisciplinary Areas of Excellence (TAEs) explore critical social, scientific, technological, economic, cultural, and policy issues aimed at developing solutions to today’s complex and consequential problems.
+The University’s Transdisciplinary Areas of Excellence (TAEs) explore critical issues aimed at developing solutions to today’s complex and consequential problems.
 Graduate students have the opportunity to work with faculty researchers in these TAEs, which focus inquiry and innovation in five distinct areas: citizenship, rights, and cultural belonging; health sciences; material and visual worlds; smart energy; and sustainable communities.

 Accolades and recognition

 There are 137,000+ Binghamton alumni around the globe.